Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Simulation Results

 \subsection{NMSE versus the Number of Pilots}

-In order to study the required number of pilots to achieve a given estimation accuracy, we plot the \ac{nmse} as a function of the number of pilots $P$ in Fig. \ref{img:NMSE_vs_P} and Fig. \ref{img:NMSE_vs_P_SV}, which follow the assumptions of QuaDRiGa model and SSC model, respectively.
+We plot the \ac{nmse} as a function of the number of pilots $P$ in Fig. \ref{img:NMSE_vs_P} and Fig. \ref{img:NMSE_vs_P_SV}, which follow the assumptions of QuaDRiGa model and SSC model, respectively.
 In addition, to show the influence of non-preferred kernels on S-BAR in the two channel cases, we have also added the baseline that ${\bf \Sigma}_{\rm bes}$ is selected as the input of S-BAR in Fig. \ref{img:NMSE_vs_P} and the baseline that ${\bf \Sigma}_{\rm exp}$ is selected as the input of S-BAR in Fig. \ref{img:NMSE_vs_P_SV}.
 These new baselines are expressed as dotted red lines in the figures.

 We observe from these two figures that, to achieve the same estimation accuracy, the proposed S-BAR scheme consumes a much lower pilot overhead than the benchmark schemes.
 For example, to achieve an \ac{nmse} of -15 dB in the SSC channel case, the numbers of pilots required by \ac{fas}-\ac{omp}, \ac{fas}-\ac{ml}, SeLMMSE, and the proposed S-BAR with the preferred kernel input are $P = 20$, $13$, $20$, and $5$, respectively.
-We can conclude that, compared to the state-of-art schemes, the proposed S-BAR scheme can reduce the pilot overhead of about 50\% when the kernel is appropriately selected.
-Furthermore, similar to Fig. \ref{img:NMSE_vs_SNR_SV} and Fig. \ref{img:NMSE_vs_SNR}, the preferred kernels ${\bm \Sigma}_{\rm exp}$ and ${\bm \Sigma}_{\rm bes}$ can realize similar performances to the pre-trained kernel ${\bm \Sigma}_{\rm cov}$ in Fig. \ref{img:NMSE_vs_P} and Fig. \ref{img:NMSE_vs_P_SV}, respectively.
-This phenomenon further implies that, without additional training overhead to acquire ${\bf \Sigma}_{\rm cov}$, the proposed S-BAR can still achieve satisfactory estimation accuracy.
+We can conclude that, compared to the state-of-art schemes, the proposed S-BAR scheme can reduce the pilot overhead of about 50\%.
+Particularly, in Fig. \ref{img:NMSE_vs_P}, one can find that the curve ``Proposed S-BAR (${\bf \Sigma}_{\rm cov}$)'' begins from ${\rm NMSE}=-10$ dB when $P=1$.
+It implies that, aided by kernel ${\bf \Sigma}_{\rm cov}$, the acquired information of four observations ($P\times M = 4$) is already sufficient for S-BAR to accurately recover the channels of most ports.

 Besides, we also find that, even if the kernel input is not preferred, the proposed S-BAR can still achieve satisfactory performance.
 For example, when ${\bf \Sigma}_{\rm bes}$ is selected as the input of S-BAR in the QuaDRiGa channel case, the \ac{nmse} for S-BAR can achieve -21 dB when $P=10$, which is 6 dB lower than that for the best-performed SeLMMSE.
 In the SSC channel case, when ${\bf \Sigma}_{\rm exp}$ is selected as the input of S-BAR, its \ac{nmse} can achieve -20 dB, which is about 10 dB lower than the \ac{nmse} for the best-performed FAS-ML.
 These results have further verified the effectiveness of our proposed S-BAR.